| |

 June, 2020: Postdoc David Stern is interviewed and his research is featured in Nature Ecology & Evolution

-March, 2020: Former graduate student Davorka Gulisija has started her faculty position at the University of New Mexico and has set up her "Computational Genetics and Evolution Lab"
+March, 2020: Former Ph.D. student Davorka Gulisija has started her faculty position at the University of New Mexico and has set up her "Computational Genetics and Evolution Lab"

-October, 2019: Carol Lee has been awarded the "Make Our Planet Great Again" grant from Macron's initiative in France.
-She is collaborating with colleagues at the Université de Montpellier to conduct research on evolutionary responses to climate change
+October, 2019: Carol Lee has been awarded the "Make Our Planet Great Again" grant from Macron's initiative in France, to collaborate with colleagues at the Université de Montpellier

 March, 2019: Carol Lee received a travel grant from Taiwan's government to collaborate with Taiwanese colleagues (Sean Chen) on the analysis of arthropod genome evolution